locustio/locust/docs/developing-locust.rst

 Before you open a pull request, make sure all the tests work.
 And if you are adding a feature, make sure it is documented (in ``docs/*.rst``).

+If you're in a hurry or don't have access to a development environment, you can simply use `Codespaces <https://github.com/features/codespaces>`_, the github cloud development environment.
+On your fork page, just click on *Code* then on *Create codespace on <branch name>*, and voila, your ready to code and test.

 Testing your changes
 ====================